 Last year, my mom was diagnosed with lung cancer, so I had to go out to go to New Jersey and sell her house, get her to move in with us and go through chemo.
 At the airport, she tripped over my daughter’s suitcase and hurt her hip.
 She then had to go to physical therapy.
 With the stress of it all, I started emotional eating again.
 It was right as my book, She’s Losing It, was being released.
 I just felt completely embarrassed because I thought I had addressed all of these issues.
 My trainer had moved, so I found a new trainer through a friend and I just decided to do something crazy.
 I applied for the Arnold Classic, which is the second largest bodybuilding competition in the world.
-You have to apply to get in and even though I came in dead last, I write a good cover letter.
+You have to apply to get in and even though I came in dead last, I write a good cover letter – you can find out how to do the same in this post.
 I wrote this cover letter saying why they should let me in.
 My mom had a really bad spell after chemo one day.
 She had pneumonia and was in the hospital.
 I was with her and right as her fever broke, and the medicine took place, I got a text message saying that I got accepted into The Arnold.

 I told my trainer that I was happy that I got in, and the only thing that I didn’t want was to be dead last.
 Second to last would have been fine with me, so I was setting the bar really low for him as a trainer.
 He said, “No, that’s the bar that you are setting for yourself, I have higher standards.”
 It just dawned on me that without even meeting a single person, a single woman who was in this competition, I had already decided that they were already better than me.
 I realized that I was just really scared because there is no age division in it.
 I was literally competing against women half my age.
 Then I just decided to go for it.
 In that competition, I came in 20th out of 38.
 That was huge for me.
 My mom had been watching me train and she told me that she had a dream that I won 3rd place.
 The very next show that I did, I won 3rd place.
 It was the first show that I ever placed at.
 My mom was so proud.
 Two weeks later, she passed away.
 I was really happy that she got to go and see me succeed.
 That was really good for the both of us.
 I decided to keep competing throughout the year so I wouldn’t slip back to emotional eating.
 I needed something to focus on.
 I just kept winning—3rd place and then 2nd place.